Conor McGregor

+In March 2025, McGregor announced his intention to stand as an independent candidate in the 2025 Irish presidential election and has expressed views dubbed anti-immigration, far-right, and national populist.
+On September 14, he withdrew from the election.

 Early life

-Conor Anthony McGregor was born in Crumlin, Dublin.
-He was raised in Crumlin, and attended Irish-language schools — the Gaelscoil Scoil Mológa, in Harold's Cross, at primary level, and Gaelcholáiste Coláiste de hÍde in Tallaght at secondary level, where he also developed his passion for sport, playing football.
+Conor Anthony McGregor was born in Dublin, Ireland, to parents Tony and Margaret McGregor.
+Tony is from Liverpool, and was born to an English mother and Irish father.
+He was raised in Crumlin and attended Irish-language schools — the Gaelscoil Scoil Mológa, in Harold's Cross, at primary level, and Gaelcholáiste Coláiste de hÍde in Tallaght at secondary level, where he also developed his passion for sport, playing football.

 In his youth, he played football for Lourdes Celtic Football Club.
 At the age of 12, he also began boxing at Crumlin Boxing Club, as a way to defend himself against bullies and raise his confidence.

-In 2006, McGregor moved with his family to Lucan, Dublin, attending Gaelcholáiste Coláiste Cois Life.
-Following that, he commenced a plumbing apprenticeship.
+When McGregor was 13, the family moved to Lucan, Dublin, where he attended Gaelcholáiste Coláiste Cois Life.
+At the urging of his parents, he commenced a plumbing apprenticeship for a year, but found the job difficult and uninteresting.
 While in Lucan, he met future UFC fighter Tom Egan and they soon started training mixed martial arts (MMA) together.
+Among his inspirations growing up were Naseem Hamed, Muhammad Ali and Bruce Lee.

 Amateur mixed martial arts career

 On 17 February 2007, at the age of 18, McGregor made his mixed martial arts debut in an amateur fight against Kieran Campbell for the Irish Ring of Truth promotion in Dublin.
 He won via technical knockout (TKO) in the first round.
 Following the fight, he turned professional and was signed by the Irish Cage of Truth promotion.
 In 2008, McGregor began training at the Straight Blast Gym (SBG) in Dublin under John Kavanagh.